NoushinN/thegrip.design/README.md

 # **The Problem**

 Although the Victoria Hand Project models help unilateral upper-limb amputees with many tasks, they cannot always enable all of the tasks a user wants to complete in their day-to-day life.
 For example, unilateral amputee clients don't have the range of motions and autonomy to hold a pen or pencil to write or draw effectively.
-The also do not have a good grip and hold for pencils such that it feels natural.
+They also do not have a good grip and hold for pencils such that it feels natural.

 ![Limb rotation limitations](limblimits.png)